VolkovLabs/volkovlabs.io/blog/2023-01-04-json-api-data-sources/index.md

 Colors highlight scenarios for each data source.

-<u>Red</u> highlights the JSON API data source scenario.
+**Red** highlights the JSON API data source scenario.
 It shows that this data source is awesome for beginners, works in no CORS restrictions environment, supports only one format (JSON), and is great for interacting with open datasets.

-<u>Yellow</u> highlights the Infinity data source scenario, showing that Infinity can work with CORS and no CORS environments (since it could access the data domains from ``frontend`` and ``backend``), supports various formats and is great to work with both open and corporate datasets.
+**Yellow** highlights the Infinity data source scenario, showing that Infinity can work with CORS and no CORS environments (since it could access the data domains from ``frontend`` and ``backend``), supports various formats and is great to work with both open and corporate datasets.

-Simpod in <u>green</u> color adds extra functionality on top of the core Grafana dashboard for the price of your own API server to provide a specific data format (I called it ``JSON+simpod`` format in my schema).
+Simpod in **green** color adds extra functionality on top of the core Grafana dashboard for the price of your own API server to provide a specific data format (I called it ``JSON+simpod`` format in my schema).

-In <u>purple</u> color, the schema has all corporate scenarios where ``direct`` access to the database is permitted.
+In **purple** color, the schema has all corporate scenarios where ``direct`` access to the database is permitted.
 ![JSON API Data Sources schema](JSON-API-schema.png)

 ## Our YouTube channel's relevant videos

-- I go over the schema in the following video:
+I go over the schema in the following video "JSON Data Sources for Grafana".

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/h1Mx4UvtKGY" title="JSON Data Sources for Grafana | JSON API, Infinity, Simpod compared" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-- Watch the other video to get a detailed tutorial on displaying data on your Grafana dashboard using JSON API and Infinity data sources.
+Watch the other video to get a detailed tutorial on displaying data on your Grafana dashboard using JSON API and Infinity data sources.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/B4Uj1n4Cr88" title="JSON Data Sources for Grafana | JSON API, Infinity, Simpod compared" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Any feedback and comments are welcome.
 Feel free to challenge us with your questions.
 It helps us to stay sharp!